- Purpose and Objectives of the Health Australia Party

 - All Members agree to abide by the Constitution of the Health Australia Party.

 - Membership fees will be collected on joining, and then annually, and are non-refundable.
-The membership fee will be $20 per year, unless changed at a National Conference.
-If a new member joins within 6 months of the 30th June their first fee will be $10.
+The membership fee will be $25 per year, unless changed at a National Conference.
+If a new member joins within 6 months following the 30th June their first fee will be $10.

 - All financial members are entitled to vote at State/Territory Branch Conferences.